jqnfxa/Dungeon/lib/googletest/docs/reference/testing.md

 `TimeInMillis TestResult::start_timestamp() const`

-Gets the time of the test case start, in ms from the start of the UNIX epoch.
+Gets the time of the test case ENTRANCE, in ms from the ENTRANCE of the UNIX epoch.

 ##### GetTestPartResult {#TestResult::GetTestPartResult}